By Type (6)

 Rent Due Dates and Late Fees

-- Grace Period – No grace period is mandated by law; it must be specified in the lease.
+- Grace Period – Grace periods for late rent are not mandated by law; landlords must specify this in the lease.

-- Late Fees – Late fees are allowed but must be reasonable and outlined in the lease agreement.[5]
+- Late Fees – Late fees are permitted but must be reasonable and outlined in the lease agreement.

 Eviction Procedures and Notices

-- Notice to Quit – 5 days for nonpayment of rent; 20 days for lease violations.
+- Notice to Quit – 10 days for nonpayment of rent; 15 or 30 days for lease violations or termination (depending on tenancy length).[6]

 Property Maintenance Requirements and Utilities